Tiagopviana/iRacing-Spectator-Info/README.md

 -  Some car logos don't work.
 Still looking on that.
 -  Probably some flags don't work.
 Couldn't test all...
 -  Overlay will be active if you hide iRacing UI (space key).
+-  Best lap gap, in a multi class race, will be to the fastest of all classes...
+Simhub doesn't give other option...

 --------------------------------------------------------------------------------------------------------------------------